i-k-a93/firstRepo/README.md

 # firstRepo
-This is a fist test perository for api tests
+This is a first test perository for api tests